bogdanvuk/prometheus-test/README.md

 # prometheus-test

-Repo for testing prometheus features on EKS cluster
+Run `./cluster_setup.sh` to create cluster
+Run `./cluster_teardown.sh` to delete all resources created for the cluster